 The disadvantages of money market accounts are that most have monthly transaction limits and sometimes charge a fee if your balance falls below a certain amount.

 When you borrow, compound interest works against you.
 You must pay interest on any money you do not repay when you borrow money.

 If you fail to cover your charges within the time period specified in your loan, they are capitalized or added to your initial loan balance.
-Following that, the future interest rate is calculated on the new, larger loan balance.
+The future interest rate is calculated on the new, larger loan balance.

 Dividend-paying stocks generate compound interest if dividends are reinvested.
 You can instruct your brokerage firm to reinvest all dividend payments and purchase additional shares automatically through your dividend stock account.

 Your credit card company charges interest on the balance on your card every month.
 Your balance will remain the same if you never charge anything else to the card and pay the accrued interest each month.

 However, if you do not pay enough to cover the new interest for the month, it will be added to your credit card balance.
 The following month’s interest is calculated using the higher amount.

 This can cause your balance to snowball over time and take you closer to earning a million dollars.
 It is important to check your account regularly and keep track of what’s going on.